 dr. A. Heinrich

-In her book ‘Network Journalism.
-Journalistic Practice in Interactive Spheres’ (Routledge, 2011; available as paperback print-on-demand since summer 2014), she discusses journalistic practice in the globalized digital age.
-Based on a series of interviews with media practitioners in the UK, Germany and the US, Heinrich analyzes how various traditional and alternative media outlets are coping with the challenges of today's digital communication flows.
+Her research interest for the interplay between journalism, globalization and digital information networks already showed in her book ‘Network Journalism.
+Journalistic Practice in Interactive Spheres’ (Routledge, 2011; available as paperback print-on-demand since summer 2014).
+Here, she discussed journalistic practice in the globalized digital age.
+Based on a series of interviews with media practitioners in the UK, Germany and the US, she analyzed how various traditional and alternative media outlets are coping with the challenges of today's digital communication flows.

-A native of Germany, Heinrich has extensive international experience.
+A native of Germany, she has extensive international experience.
 She was a research fellow at the University of Melbourne and at the Central European University Budapest and has taught at Universities of Applied Sciences in Germany.
 She is an active participant in the University of Groningen’s international classroom project and assists to further developments on integrating students and staff from diverse backgrounds into a single learning environment.
 Prior to her academic career she worked as freelance journalist for local radio stations in her home region of North Rhine-Westphalia and holds a Masters Degree in German Language and Literature Studies, English and Sociology from Bielefeld University.